 The ongoing gravel traffic on the gravel pits at Attenborough near Nottingham (alongside - but separated from - the River Trent) is intensive and obviates many lorry journeys through Long Eaton, Beeston and Chilwell.
 Currently, Bantam pusher tugs are used with pans rather than the previous self-powered craft (of which at least one is believed to have been sunk in the pits near Attenborough).

 JUNE - In 1976 I was informed this is a 'west country' keel.
 That is the 'west country' of Yorkshire - not England!
 These were purposely built to a length of 57' 6" to be able to negotiate the shorter locks of the Calder and Hebble Navigation.
-Ian Monk writes, "I think the boat 'June' was operated by my father 'James Monk & Sons Adlington' in the 60's carrying coal on the Bridgwater Canal, she is named after my sister June.
-I certainly remember my 7'th birthday on board 'June' in 1963 and she was emptying coal in Barton Power Station."
-Currently she appears to be under conversion at Fiskerton, on the Trent.
-Previously she ran briefly on the Thurmaston (River Soar) gravel traffic in the 1970s.
-I have a 1976 photo somewhere showing her en route there...
+Ian Monk writes, "I think the boat 'JUNE' was operated by my father 'James Monk & Sons Adlington' in the 60's carrying coal on the Bridgwater Canal, she is named after my sister June.
+I certainly remember my 7th birthday on board 'JUNE' in 1963 and she was emptying coal in Barton Power Station."
+The first photo shows her, in 1976 at Beeston, en route to Thurmaston on the River Soar where she ran on the gravel traffic for a while.
+In the second photo (2010) she appears to be under conversion at Fiskerton, on the Trent.

 Also in 1974 at the IWA Nottingham National Rally, a number of commercial vessels were moored below Trent Bridge, including the 350t Cory tanker BLACKBIRD, with a 250t dry cargo vessel alongside, and a pair of BACAT barges, in attempt to encourage new water-borne trade to Nottingham.